jremmurd/ignite-bundle/README.md

 - [Configuration](./docs/Configuration.md)
 - [Code Samples](./docs/Codesamples.md)

 Visit `http://your-domain.com/ignite` to see your current configuration and test your realtime capabilities.
-While watching your `/ignite` route then call:
+While still watching your `/ignite` route then call:
 - `http://you-domain.com/ignite/publish/public`
 - `http://you-domain.com/ignite/publish/presence`
 - `http://you-domain.com/ignite/publish/notification`

-You should see the messages beeing added to the html automatically as you call the `/publish/...` routes.
+You should see the messages being added to the html automatically as you call the `/publish/...` routes.

 ## Impression